talwrii/plugin-repl/README.md

 })
 ```

-You can then call f() using eval to test the function.
+You can then call `f()` using eval to test this function.

 ## Running code at startup
 <a name="startup"> </a>
-If you want code to run at startup, such as for [defining commands](#commands) then you can place this code in a special file called `repl.md`.
-If this file exists it is read when obsidian starts (or is reloaded) and the code in it is executed.
+If you want code to run at startup, such as for [defining commands](#commands), then you can place this code in a special file called `repl.md`.
+If this file exists, it is read when Obsidian starts (or is reloaded) and the code in it is executed.

 ## Asynchronous code
 For convenience, if you call an asynchronous function, plugin repl will store the result of the call in the underscore variable (`_`) or, if there was an error, the error is stored in `_error`.